gituser-rk/check_mk-checks/avaya-wos/readme.md

 The Token for accessing the WOS API is only for 7 days valid, thus we need to generate a new one inside the script when timed out.
 Actually we only retrieve two values: concurrent online WiFi users ("online") and unique users seen in last 24 hours ("unique24h").

+# Installation
+See instructions in script file (comments).

+Short:
+- install script in agent plugin script directory
+- make a discovery (full scan) in Check_MK for the host where the script is installed.
+- enjoy

 # ToDo:
 - more values
 - ...